-Choose a variety of rocks to add to the tumbler: hard igneous or metamorphic rocks (we chose basalt and granite, both igneous), as well as some softer sedimentary rocks (we chose sandstone and shale).
+Choose a variety of rocks to add to the tumbler: hard igneous or metamorphic rocks (we chose basalt and granite, both igneous from Vancouver beaches), as well as some softer sedimentary rocks (we chose sandstone and mudstone from Vancouver beaches).

 Lay the rocks on a sheet of blank paper and draw around them to show their original outlines: their size and shape.
 Label the shapes with the rock types.

 Add the rocks to the tumbler, to fill it at least half full.
-Add some quartz hammer stones if more rocks are needed to fill up the tumbler.
+Add more granite (or quartz or something hard) to fill up the tumbler.

 Add a cup of water.
 Seal the tumbler barrel and start the tumbler.